Sedona, Arizona: Flora

-Sedona interior chaparral has many shrubs and small tree species of Quercus turbinella and Rhus ovata and a large population of Quercus palmeri.
+Sedona’s interior chaparral has many shrubs and small tree species of Quercus turbinella and Rhus ovata and a large population of Quercus palmeri.
 The Great Basin woodland has many small to medium trees of Pinus monophylla Var. fallax, Juniperus arizonica, Juniperus deppeana, Juniperus osteosperma, and Juniperus monosperma and a large population of Cupressus glabra.
 At higher elevations in Oak Creek Canyon Juniperus virginiana, Pinus edulis and other pines occur.

 Geology

-The red rocks of Sedona are formed by a unique layer of rock known as the Schnebly Hill Formation.
-The Schnebly Hill Formation is a thick layer of red to orange-colored sandstone found only in the Sedona vicinity.
+The pink rocks of Sedona are formed by a unique layer of rock known as the Schnebly Hill Formation.
+The Schnebly Hill Formation is a thick layer of pink colored sandstone found only in the Sedona vicinity.
 The sandstone, a member of the Supai Group, was deposited during the Permian Period.
+Notable landforms in or around Sedona include the Seven Sacred Pools, Bell Rock, Capitol Butte, Cathedral Rock, Courthouse Butte, Devil's Kitchen Sinkhole, House Mountain, Two Nuns, and Wilson Mountain which is the highest.